amroabua/CSC325/Docs/Report.md

 ## Deployment Environment: GitHub Pages

 GitHub Pages is chosen as the deployment environment for the Flutter web application.
 GitHub Pages provides a simple and straightforward way to host static websites directly from GitHub repositories.
 It offers free hosting with a custom domain support, making it an ideal choice for hosting Flutter web applications.
 Setup configurations include configuring GitHub Pages to serve the Flutter web application and setting up custom domains for production deployment.

+We are able to deploy due to having our ac

+ - name: Deploy to GitHub Pages
+        uses: peaceiris/actions-gh-pages@v3
+        with:
+          github_token: ${{ secrets.GH_PAGES_TOKEN }}
+          publish_dir: ./app/build/web

+A secret token is a secure, private value used to authenticate and authorize actions in a CI/CD pipeline.
+It is typically stored in a way that only authorized jobs can access it.
+In GitHub Actions, secrets are stored in the repository or organization settings and can be accessed securely within the workflow.

+In GitHub Actions, you don't want to share your password with everyone.
+So, GitHub lets you keep it hidden in a "secret" section.
+This way, when your workflow needs to deploy, it can use the secret token without exposing it to anyone who shouldn't see it.

+This token is important because it gives your workflow permission to upload your project to GitHub Pages.
+Without it, the workflow doesn't have the authority to deploy, and you'd get an error.

+Using secrets keeps your pipeline safe and ensures that only authorized people can make changes to your project.
+It’s like a security guard for your deployment process.

 ## Flutter Web Application: Development Overview